 Also, pet owners are not permitted to leave them in any vehicle; even with the air conditioner running.

 Large groups may reserve the park’s outdoor kitchen.
-Otherwise reservations are not needed.
+Otherwise reservations for single family visits are not needed.

-Casa Grande Ruins visitors are welcome to use the public restrooms located at the front of the visitor center.
+Casa Grande Ruins visitors are welcome to use the public restrooms located at the front of the Casa Grande Ruins visitor center.

-Reasons to visit Casa Grande Ruins National Monument
+Things to do at Casa Grande Ruins National Monument

 Take a guided tour

-While we were visiting, we enjoyed an hour-long guided tour and lecture.
 Our tour guide talked about the Hohokam culture, archeology and the basic history of the Ruins.
-The guide also took us on a tour of the grounds, the historic ruins and structures.
+The park guide also took us on a tour of the grounds, the historic ruins and structures.